 • What to see nearby: PVR Cinema (check movie listings on the PVR website), Museo Camera

-• Where to eat: Roasted (at iSkate), PAUL, Mamagoto, Harajuku Tokyo Cafe (all at Ambience Mall Guruguram)
+• Where to eat: Roasted (at iSkate), PAUL, Harajuku Tokyo Cafe (both at Ambience Mall Gurugram)

 Snow World in DLF Mall of India, Noida